-Git is a widely adopted, distributed version control system (VCS) and open source.
-It’s commonly used for source code management (SCM), with sites like GitHub offering a social coding experience, and popular projects such as Perl, Ruby on Rails, and the Linux kernel using it.
+Git is a widely adopted, open source distributed version control system (VCS).
+It’s commonly used for source code management (SCM) with sites like GitHub and popular projects such as Perl, and Ruby on Rails.
+It is also used to maintain VCS and SCM for the Linux kernel.

-First, you’ll follow a simple best practice: ensuring the existing packages are up to date before installing anything new.
+First, ensure the existing packages are up to date using the following command.

 dnf -y update

 Next, run the following command to install Git.

 Once this completes, Git is installed and ready to use.

 You can check the installed version of Git using the following command.

 Configure Git on Fedora 22

 To prevent any commit errors, it’s a good idea to set up your user for git.
 Using the --global option specifies global configuration settings.
 Replace testuser and email@example.com with your respective username and email address.

 Verify the configuration changes by running the following command.